-This is an administrative appeal of the County of San Bernardino Planning Commission's decision of June 3, 2014, to grant a temporary use permit to the site at 4797 Phillips Boulevard, Ontario, California, Project # P201400161, to take effect June 16, 2014.
-This appeal is to exhaust administrative remedies prior to judicial review.
-As required by San Bernardino County Development Code §§ 86.06.020, 86.07.070, 86.08.030, this appeal is timely filed, before 5 p.m. on June 13, 2014, on the required forms.
+This is an administrative appeal of the County of San Bernardino Land Use Services Department, Planning Division's Notice of Decision dated February 18, 2016, to grant a temporary use permit to the site at 4797 Phillips Boulevard, Ontario, California, Project # P2016000004, to take effect on March 1, 2016.
+This appeal is filed to exhaust administrative remedies prior to judicial review.
+As required by San Bernardino County Development Code §§ 86.06.020, 86.07.070, 86.08.030, this appeal is timely filed, before 4:30 p.m. on February 29, 2016, on the required forms.

-The appellants, Carol Yonan and Diane Schumann, on behalf of themselves as well as many other homeowners in the area, appeal the decision of the Planning Commission to grant a Temporary Use Permit to the Al-Nur Islamic Center, to be located in a rural area of single family homes at 4797 Phillips Blvd., Ontario, California.
-Appellants prevailed in a CEQA lawsuit on sanitation issues, which still have not been formally addressed.
+The appellants, Diane Schumann and Don Lange, on behalf of themselves as well as many other homeowners in the area, appeal the decision of the Planning Division to grant a Temporary Use Permit to the Al-Nur Islamic Center, to be located in a rural area of single family homes at 4797 Phillips Blvd., Ontario, California.
+Appellants prevailed in an earlier CEQA lawsuit on sanitation issues, which still have not been formally addressed.

-This appeal is based on the fact that there are multiple significant land use issues, including (1) sanitation, (2) water diversion and drainage, (3) traffic and air pollution, (4) noise/congestion, and (5) creation of public and private nuisances in the neighborhood.
+This appeal is based on the fact that there are multiple significant land use issues, including (1) sanitation, (2) water diversion and drainage, (3) traffic and air pollution, (4) noise/congestion, and (5) creation of public and private nuisances in the neighborhood by repeated operation of secular activities and a private club without a Temporary Use Permit or any other legal authority to do so.
 The County appears to be relying on multiple false and misleading statements, without performing any independent review of the facts.
-Further, there is no provision in the San Bernardino County Code of Ordinances that allows such a temporary use permit.
+Further, there is no provision in the San Bernardino County Code of Ordinances that allows a temporary use permit when no Conditional Use Permit is possible.

 There have been (1) significant misrepresentations of material facts by the Al-Nur Mosque proponents, and (2) almost no written notices whatsoever to appellants or to their neighbors, concerning any modifications of the project or specifying what conditions are to be met prior to the Temporary Use Permit taking effect, thus depriving appellants of the opportunity to prepare or research the impact of any changes to the original plans and/or any conditions imposed by the County.
-In spite of numerous requests by several different individuals, the County Planning Staff has refused to provide a copy of the conditions.
+In spite of numerous requests by several different individuals, the County Planning Staff has not provided a copy of the conditions of approval with its February 18, 2016 Notice of Decision.

-Thus, this project remains as originally proposed - operating 20 hours a day, 7 days a week, 52 weeks a year, on a 2-lane county road that is 11 feet 4 inches wide (less than the required 12 feet per lane), without storm drains or sewer hookups, and with repeated parking on the dirt lot next door which creates ongoing dusty conditions that trespass onto the neighboring properties.
+It appears this project remains as originally proposed - up to 80 people at a time, operating 20 hours a day, 7 days a week, 52 weeks a year, on a 2-lane county road that is 11 feet 4 inches wide (less than the required 12 feet per lane), without storm drains or sewer hookups, with many secular activities not allowed in residential neighborhoods, and without any valid Temporary Use Permit (because appeals have been timely filed for years).
+Further, the project applicants have already announced at two prior hearings that they will not follow the 30-person limit specified in the Conditions of Approval.